atnwalk/testbed/README.md

 ## Installing fuzz targets and fuzzers

 **IMPORTANT:**
-Execute all following commands within the testbed container.
+Execute all subsequent commands within the testbed container.
-Refer to the "[Run the testbed container](#run-the-testbed-container)" on how to run it.
+Refer to the "[Build and run the testbed Docker image](#build-and-run-the-testbed-docker-image)" section on how to run it.

 Install everything
 ```bash